Annona reticulata: Aroma and phytochemicals

 The fragrant aroma of A. reticulata results from some 180 compounds, including the volatile compounds, alpha-pinene, myrcene, and limonene, among others.
 The plant is rich in tannins.

 Traditional medicine

 Various traditional medicine uses have been reported over centuries for its dried fruits, bark, or leaves.
+In Jamaica and Panama, custard apple was used in traditional medicine as a decoction of the leaves, green fruit and bark.